 To find this information, you have to do a driving history search.

 Have you ever had to search for criminal records of someone you know?
 How easy was it?
-Was your search online or did you make a phone call to the courthouse? was the information you recieved correct?
+Was your search online or did you make a phone call to the courthouse?
+Was the information you received correct?
 There are lots of reasons that folks search for criminal backgrounds and records, and your comments may help other people.

 Click here to post a comment

 For Federal crimes, the FBI has their list of the Ten Most Wanted Criminals.
 In Adams County, the Adams County Sheriff’s Department keeps their own list of most wanted criminals and fugitives.